 “Venture outside the city centre!
 I love the very understated pubs that have live music, such as the Spotted Dog in Digbeth and the Hare and Hounds in Kings Heath”

 Nearby Kings Heath is home to The Hare & Hounds pub, which has a bit of everything – drinks, food, music and comedy nights, as well as more pub quizzes.
-You can also find excellent vegan brunch stops, and an array of charity shops where you’ll be sure to pick up a bargain.
+You can also find excellent vegan brunch stops, and an array of charity shops and independent retailers where you’ll be sure to pick up a bargain.